msh-shiplu/CodeSpace/USAGE.md

 In Sublime Text, select Preferences --> Key Bindings.
 This will open two files: (1) Default/Default.sublime-keymap and (2) User/Default.sublime-keymap.

-Put this in the User/Default.sublime-keymap:
+Add this to the file User/Default.sublime-keymap:

 ```
 [